code-with-amitk/Code-examples/System-Design/Concepts/AWS/Terms/README.md

 <a name=az></a>
 ### Availabilty zones
 - Single or Group of data centers owned by AWS is called AZ.
-Latency between AZ's is <10ms.
 - Naming convention of AZ is {Geographic location}{letter}.
 Example AZs for us-east are: us-east-1a, us-east-1b
+- Latency between AZ's is <10ms, AZ are located 10s of miles apart from each other.
 - A best practice is to run a application across at least 2 Availability Zones in a Region.
 ```c
    ---------------------------------  Region   ---------------------------------